sdgniser/reportinator/README.md

 ### Graphs:
 These are triggered by a graph statement at the end of the csvfile (Look at the example in example).
 So if the line contains `graph(x,y)`, then a graph will be plotted.
 Writing `fit(lin)` next will fit the graph in the said format.
 Look at the example.
 You can fit polynomial functions till 4 order.
 To refer to a graph, you need to do `@g:graphname`.
 The graph name is y column name without \ and $ and the order number.
 So, it might be `Potential1`.
+Of course, this supports excel files.
+Just keep your data as sheets inside a excel file named `data.xlsx`.
+Just keep this inside your project directory.

 ### Referencing:
 You can add references by just adding a dois.txt file, containing the list of dois in your source directory.
 You might need to manually compile it to actually get the references printed.
 Please note that you can just not use the referencing schemes explained above with the `@` and just type `\ref{something}` to use the default syntax.